Managing user account provisioning for enterprise apps in the Microsoft Entra admin center

 Select Provisioning to manage user account provisioning settings for the selected app.

 The Provisioning pane begins with a Mode menu, which shows the provisioning modes supported for an enterprise application, and lets you configure them.
 The available options include:

-Automatic - This option is shown if Azure AD supports automatic API-based provisioning or de-provisioning of user accounts to this application.
+Automatic - This option is shown if Microsoft Entra ID supports automatic API-based provisioning or deprovisioning of user accounts to this application.
 Select this mode to display an interface that helps administrators:

-- Configure Azure AD to connect to the application's user management API
+- Configure Microsoft Entra ID to connect to the application's user management API

-- Create account mappings and workflows that define how user account data should flow between Azure AD and the app
+- Create account mappings and workflows that define how user account data should flow between Microsoft Entra ID and the app

-Manual - This option is shown if Azure AD doesn't support automatic provisioning of user accounts to this application.
+Manual - This option is shown if Microsoft Entra ID doesn't support automatic provisioning of user accounts to this application.
 In this case, user account records stored in the application must be managed using an external process, based on the user management and provisioning capabilities provided by that application (which can include SAML Just-In-Time provisioning).

 Configuring automatic user account provisioning